ansible/ansible-ai-connect-service/README.md

 Once you start the app, navigate to http://localhost:8000/ to log in.
 Once authenticated, you will be presented with an authentication token that will be configured in VSCode (coming soon) to access the task prediction API.

 > **Warning:** The Django `runserver` command launches `ansible-wisdom-service` as http://127.0.0.1:8000.
 It is important that the host name used in your browser and that configured in GitHub OAuth Authorization callback URL are identical.
-Should you use Django's link the GitHub OAth Authorization callback URL will need to use `127.0.0.1` in lieu of `localhost` too.
+Should you use Django's link the GitHub OAuth Authorization callback URL will need to use `127.0.0.1` in lieu of `localhost` too.

 To get an authentication token, you can run the following command: